Information for Customers

 Who can complain?

 Anyone can make a complaint to us, including the representative of someone who is dissatisfied with our service.
+If you aren’t able to complain yourself, you can ask someone to register a complaint and act on your behalf.

 How do I complain?